-Edward Muller is a programmer who lives and works in Vancouver, Washington along with his wife, Dr. Tera Rich, and a pride of three cats.
+Edward Muller is a programmer who lives and works in Vancouver, Washington along with his wife, Dr. Tera Rich, and a pride of five cats.
 He got interested in writing at age five when his Aunt Anne transcribed one of his spoken stories and showed him what his words looked like on paper.
 In his early teens he started watching Star Trek and soon migrated to reading Sir Arthur Clarke, Robert Heinlein, and Larry Niven.
 His first published work was the short story Charity's Case in the Autumn 2000 edition of Artemis Magazine.
-Since then he has been published in Analog, Flashing Swords, and, most recently, his short story Prizes appeared in the premiere issue of All Possible Worlds.
+Since then he has been published in several magazines includingAnalog.

 Ed is also known for having invented the Antimatter Calculator.